krex4715/krex4715.github.io/_posts/bachelor/2021-12-31-Anomaly Detection.markdown

 The key criteria for selecting the final model are AUC and Recall values.<br>

-Due to the nature of the task, I thought that it was the most fatal situation to judge that there was no problem even though there is a defect, so I trained the model to reduce the False Negative (FN) as much as possible even if the Accuracy and Precision score values could decrease.
+Due to the nature of the task, I judged that the most fatal case was the situation in which the model judged that there was no problem even though the product was defective.
+So even if Accuracy and Precision score fall, I chose the model to reduce False Negative (FN) as much as possible.

 <img src="img/posting/posting_anomaly/performance.png" style="height: 70%; width: 70%;">